nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-11-11-alm-consulting-scotland-uk-scandinavia-europe/index.md

 resourceType: blog
 slug: alm-consulting-scotland-uk-scandinavia-europe
 aliases:
   - /blog/alm-consulting-scotland-uk-scandinavia-europe
 tags:
   - automated-build
   - automation
   - build
   - consulting
   - dps
   - europe
   - lean
   - lean-agile
   - migration
   - modern-alm
   - scandinavia
   - scotland
   - tfs
   - training
   - uk
   - upgrade
 categories:
   - events-and-presentations
   - install-and-configuration
   - me
   - news-and-reviews
   - tools-and-techniques
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 Well, that's me started ALM Consulting in Scotland, UK & Europe as naked ALM Consulting – Martin Hinshelwood.
 As I write this I am on a train on my way to my first engagement in the north of England is what looks to be and awesome group of folks to talk a little Scrum and Team Foundation Build.